-With barcode mismatches >1 sequence can corresponding to several samples.
-So these sequences are non-affected to a sample.
+With barcode mismatches >1

+sequence can corresponding

+to several samples.

+Sequence that match at only

+one sample are affected to

+this sample but

+the others (ambiguous) are

-Sequences without known barcode.
-So these sequences are non-affected to a sample.
+not re-affected to a sample.

+Sequences

+without known

+barcode.

+So these

+sequences are

+non-affected to

+a sample.